Monday, 22 August 2016

 5) Are you using a wedding planner or are you doing it all yourself?

 When you hire a wedding planner, the first thing you should realize is that you're not paying someone, handing them a list, then walking away and showing up on your wedding day and everything is done.
 It doesn't work that way.
-A
+A wedding planners is hired to help you get your ideas together, not put your entire wedding together while you sit back and do nothing, and I don't care what you're paying them.

 What exactly is a wedding planner?
 To put it simply, it's someone you're hiring, you're paying them a fee, you're going to give them your budget and explain to them what you want for your big day (in detail), and they're there to help make it happen.
 Keep in mind, though, you're not hiring David Tutera—not by a long shot.
 And the only way you're going to find someone that's even close to Tutera is if you're paying them big bucks.
 The good ones don’t come cheap.